The Cost of Getting High: Who Pays the Highest Price?You are here:

 The good news is that more than 23 million people are in addiction recovery.

-Addiction Treatment Helps Reduce the Cost of Getting High
+Professional Treatment Helps Reduce the Cost of Addiction

 Many people who abuse drugs falsely believe they are not harming anyone but themselves.
 In truth, the impacts of their substance use extend to affect family, friends, employers, and society as a whole.